pvreal/AI-YouTubeSummarizer/README.md

 # Summarize entire YouTube Videos in seconds!

 This script allows users to summarize entire Youtube Videos in seconds using AI.
-It uses Google Speech Recognition API to transcribe audio and uses the Groq API to summarize the text using AI.
+It uses the Google Speech Recognition API to transcribe audio and uses the Groq API to summarize the text using AI.

 ## Features